yo-yo-yo-jbo/uac_bypasses/README.md

 While Microsoft currently does not consider UAC to be a "security boundary", UAC bypasses are still being investigated and Microsoft still handles UAC bypasses regularly.
 UAC bypasses come in different shapes and ideas; the best way to examine existing ones is by examining the excellent [UACME github repository](https://github.com/hfiref0x/UACME) which contains implementations of several UAC bypasses, as well as fix status and most importantly - implementation!

-When searching for new UAC bypasses, the obvious targets are components that auto-elevate.
+When searching for new UAC bypasses, the obvious targets are components that auto-elevate (i.e. function without a UAC prompt).
 Those include:
 - `Auto elevated executables` - the best way to hunt for these is to look for an embedded manifest in them that says `<autoElevate>true</autoElevate>`.
-- `Auto elevated COM objects` - those are DLLs that are under a specific list
+- `Auto elevated COM objects` - those are DLLs that host special COM objects and will run in an elevated `dllhost.exe`.
+- `Auto elevated scheduled tasks` - scheduled tasks that run with "highest privileges".

 Usually UAC bypasses are logic bugs that let an attacker affect an auto-elevated program's operation or flow in a way that ultimately executes arbitrary code.
 I'd like to share a few examples I discovered in the past (all of those were reported and fixed over time):

-## Environment variable poisoning
+### Environment variable poisoning
 The code flow in the auto-elevated `SystemSettingsAdminFlows.exe` when given the command-line argument `InstallInternalDeveloperModePackage` demonstrates this technique well:

 ```c